algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 ## Technical solution

-### Graphism
+### Graphics

 The different sprites will be drawn according to this spritesheet.
 ![spritesheet](../pictures/spritesheet.png)
 As shown above, each ghosts has two separate sprite.
-We can create animations by alterning which sprite is displayed every 0.25 second.
-Pac-Man has also 2 different sprites, being the ones with the mouse half opened and fully opened.
-We can create the same animation by alterning each 0.25 second.
+We can create animations by alternating which sprite is displayed every 0.25 second.
+Pac-Man also has 2 different sprites, being the ones with the mouth half opened and fully opened.
+We can create the same animation by alternating each 0.25 second.
 We can rotate these 2 sprites to make sure that Pac-Man can face all 4 directions.
 As the ghosts are looking in the direction they are moving in, the adequate eye sprite will be drawn on top of the ghosts at their position.
 When the ghost are frightened, they turn dark blue, and keep the same kind of animation than before.
 They start blinking in white 2 seconds before the end of the fright time.